usnistgov/FIPS201/_FIPS201/authentication.md

 ## 6.3 PIV Support of Graduated Authenticator Assurance Levels {#s-6-3}

 The PIV Card supports a set of authentication mechanisms that can be used to implement graduated assurance levels.
-The assurance levels for logical access used within this Standard are closely aligned with NIST [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63), which specifies a digital identity risk management process that is cited by OMB [[M-19-17]](../_Appendix/references.md#ref-OMB1917).
+The assurance levels used for remote/networked access within this Standard are closely aligned with NIST [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63), which specifies a digital identity risk management process that is cited by OMB [[M-19-17]](../_Appendix/references.md#ref-OMB1917).

-The following subsections specify which PIV authentication mechanisms **CAN** be used to support the various authenticator assurance levels described in this section.
+The following subsections specify which PIV authentication mechanisms **CAN** be used to support the various identity assurance levels described in this section.
 Two or more authentication mechanisms **MAY** be applied in unison to achieve additional assurance of the identity of the PIV cardholder.
 For example, PKI-AUTH and BIO may be applied in unison to achieve additional assurance of cardholder identity.